WebPlatformForEmbedded/WPEPluginLauncher/README.md

        { "option": "-h"}
       ],
      "schedule": {
-       "time": "06:04.10"
+       "relativetime": "06:04.10"
      }
    }
    ```
-Note: If time value is "00:00.00"/invalid format/not set, the launcher will ignore the given time and launch the application at the launcher activation time itself.
+Note: If relative time value is "00:00.00"/invalid format/not set, the launcher will ignore the given time and launch the application at the launcher activation time itself.

 ### How to schedule an application/script to run in an interval